kerasus/quasar-form-builder/README.md

 # quasar-form-builder
-this package just get you props and then give you form with inputs (it's make with **FormBuilder** component) or just any input you need.
+This package just get you props and then give you form with inputs (it's created with **FormBuilder** component) or just any input you need.

 ## install
 ```